-The authority to declare a campus state of emergency rests with the President of the University or designee.
-The state of emergency is declared in conjunction with the Vice President for Finance and Business, Office of Human Resources, Director of Facilities Management, and the Director of Public Safety.
+The authority to declare a campus state of emergency rests with the president of the university or designee.
+The state of emergency is declared in conjunction with the Vice President for Finance and Business, Office of Human Resources, Director of Physical Plant, and Director of Public Safety.
 The following then occurs:

 - a.
 The Campus Emergency Response Team (CERT) shall place into immediate effect the appropriate procedures necessary to meet the emergency, safeguard persons and property, and maintain facilities. - b.
 Only registered student, faculty, staff, and affiliates (i.e., persons required by employment) are authorized to be present on campus.
-Those who cannot provide proper identification showing their legitimate business on campus will be asked to leave the campus. - Only faculty and staff members who have been assigned emergency duties or issued an emergency pass by DPS will be allowed to enter the immediate disaster site. - d.
+Those who cannot provide proper identification showing their legitimate business on campus will be asked to leave the campus. - c.
+Only faculty and staff members who have been assigned emergency duties or issued an emergency pass by DPS will be allowed to enter the immediate disaster site. - d.
 An emergency shutdown may be advisable.